tonymm81/table_project/README.md

 - if sp4 broadlinkhas some enegry measuring option perhapsi should show it also. (optional)

 bug: distance measurement wont work on control_motor function. tested earlier but now stopped working.(sometimes) tested twice but not done this

+bug: else klause print out again some labels. to fix this use if elif else clause, not two if clause